(This is a repost from Jan 7, 2013)

 These homes are naturally green because they have very little construction waste.
 The containers are usually pre-fitted together off site, placed on a concrete foundation and then finished on site.
 Also, they are easy to insulate with spray foam insulation that has a High R-value.

-Plus a shipping container home can be pre-fitted and installed in about a month, where site-built construction of a home can take 3 – 6 months.
+Plus a shipping container home can be pre-fitted and installed in about a month, where site-built construction of a home can take 3 – 6 months and for the moving the East Brunswick movers are reliable and trustworthy!
 Still, one of the coolest benefits is that the shipping containers that make up the home can be engineered and secured to the ground in such a way that the entire structure is a storm shelter.

 Let’s get real for second.